 The faculty offers the following research support personnel:

-A full time research and budget coordinator, A full time labs and safety supervisor, full time design and fabrication lab and full time media center and photography lab.
-The Built Heritage Research Center employs a Collections Manager, Publication House Manager and an Archivist.
+A full-time research and budget coordinator, A full-time lab and safety supervisor, full-time Design and Fabrication Lab, and full-time Media Center and Photography Lab.
+The Built Heritage Research Center employs a collections manager, publication house manager, and an archivist.

-Action and practice research is conducted by full time faculty, part time and adjunct faculty.
-It includes working with the industry, government and NGO’s in conducting research and research by design.
-The faculty and the architectural program have been trying to promote this type of research in recent years.
-We have defined 2020 as Haifa year and have been developing projects with the municipality (city engineer has joined the faculty as adjunct senior lecturer).
-Faculty have been preparing research reports and documents to several other municipalities and government ministries such as Tel Aviv, the ministry of construction and housing (see list in the research database).
-The program has collaborated with the Technion social hub, Israel ICOMOS and companies such as Amdocs in action design research in courses and studio courses.
+Action and practice research is conducted by full-time, part-time and adjunct faculty members.
+It includes working with the industry, government, and NGOs in conducting research and research by design.
+The Faculty and the Architecture Program have been trying to promote this type of research in recent years.
+We defined 2020 as the Haifa Year, and have been developing projects with the Haifa municipality.
+The city engineer has joined the Faculty as an adjunct senior lecturer.
+Faculty have been preparing research reports and documents to several other municipalities and government ministries such as the Tel Aviv municipality and the Construction and Housing Ministry (see list in the research database).
+The program has collaborated with the Technion social hub, Israel ICOMOS and companies such as Amdocs in action design research in courses and studios.

-Faculty members at the program developed the Technion’s master plan and

-The faculty and program promotes research collaboration with Technion faculty members in supervision, grant submission and research.
-In the recent 3 years there were X collaboration in supervision with supervisors from other faculties at the Technion.
-An emphasis in being given to the collaboration with the Faculty of Environmental and Civic engineering at the Technion.
-In the last 3 years 5 members of the program joined the activities led by the National Building Research Institute (NBRI) traditionally consisting only of members from the Faculty of Environmental and Civic Engineering.
+Faculty members at the program developed the Technion’s master plan and the Architecture Faculty and Program promote research collaboration with the Technion faculty members in supervision, grant submission, and research.
+In the past three years there were X collaborations in supervision with supervisors from other faculties at the Technion.
+Emphasis in being given to collaboration with the Faculty of Environmental and Civic engineering at the Technion.
+In the last three years, five members of the program joined the activities led by the National Building Research Institute (NBRI), traditionally consisting only of members from the Faculty of Environmental and Civic Engineering.
 These faculty members have been successful in securing funds and started research collaborations with NBRI members.
-Recently the architecture program, the Faculty of Environmental and Civic Engineering and NRBI have applied to the Technion vice president for internal research support and were funded with seed money for developing a mutual advanced manufacturing laboratory that will be built in NBRI.
-The laboratory will include advanced fabrication tools such as a big (5mX5m) concrete 3D printer and a robotic arm that will be used for advanced research with the industry.
+Recently the Architecture Program, the Faculty of Environmental and Civic Engineering, and NRBI have applied to the Technion’s vice president for internal research support.
+They were provided with seed money for developing a mutual advanced manufacturing laboratory that will be built in NBRI.
+The laboratory will include advanced fabrication tools such as a large (5mX5m) concrete 3D printer and a robotic arm that will be used for advanced research with the industry.

 7.2 Research performance